 Masthead

 S.L.
 Wisenberg was nonfiction editor of ACM from 1997 to 2010.
-She is the author of a fiction collection, The Sweetheart Is In; an essay collection, Holocaust Girls: History, Memory & Other Obsessions; and a nonfiction chronicle, The Adventures of Cancer Bitch.
-She supervises ACM nonfiction sections.
+She is the author of a fiction collection, The Sweetheart Is In; and an essay collection, Holocaust Girls: History, Memory & Other Obsessions.
+She is ACM nonfiction editor and also edits ACM prose.
 She’s received grants, awards, and fellowships from the Fine Arts Work Center in Provincetown, the Illinois Arts Council, and the National Endowment for the Humanities, as well as a Pushcart Prize.
-She is a writing instructor as well as a freelance editor and writing coach.
-She is a native Texan.
-She has recent work in Tikkun, Bellevue Literary Review, the Rupture, and Narrative.
-Her essay collection The Wandering Womb won the Juniper Prize for nonfiction and will be published March 31, 2023, by the University of Massachusetts Press.
+She is a freelance editor and writing coach.
+Her essay collection The Wandering Womb won the Juniper Prize for nonfiction from the University of Massachusetts Press and was a finalist for the Chicago Review of Books‘ best nonfiction book.
+Her nonfiction chronicle The Adventures of Cancer Bitch was reprinted in a fifteenth anniversary edition in October 2024.

 Managing Editor